piyop/tfaug/README.md

  * AugmentImg - image augmentation class.
 This is used inside DatasetCreator implicitly or you can use it directly.

 # Features
- * Efficient and Fast segmentation and classification dataflow creator
+ * Simple, Easy and Efficient image dataflow creator
- * Generate Tfrecord and Dataset by one-liner avoiding some limitations which cause performance bottleneck of learning.
+ * Avoiding some limitations which cause performance bottleneck of learning, Generate Tfrecord files and Dataset by one-liner.
  * Augment input image and label image with same transformations.
  * Reduce cpu load by generating all transformation matrix at first.
- * Augment on batch.
-It is more efficient than augment each image.
+ * Many image augmentations, multiple inputs, and adjusting sampling ratios from many tfrecord files are supporting.

 # Dependancies
  * Python >= 3.5
  * tensorflow >= 2.0
  * tensorflow-addons
- *

 ## For test script
  * pillow
  * numpy